-The IC shall negotiate the mobilization roster configuration through communications with the ordering Agency Administrators (AA).
-This communication should include an overview of fire activity and resource availability geographically and nationally, to inform overhead and resource allocation, provided by a representative from the hosting GA.
+Upon receiving an order, the mobilization roster will be finalized based upon incident complexity.
+The IC shall negotiate the mobilization roster configuration through communications with the ordering AA.
+The Pre-Mobilization Incident Management Team (IMT) Call is intended to facilitate this communication and convey initial situation and intent, which should drive roster negotiations and approvals of over 75 personnel.
+It should include an overview of fire activity and resource availability geographically and nationally, to inform overhead and resource allocation, provided by a representative from the hosting GA.
 This representative may be one of the following: